ahmedcodein/salesware/README.md

 1. Home Page

 The home page contains two parts.
 The first part is a teaser.
-While the second part is an invitation to connect with SalesWare support team.
-The screenshots below for large screens.
+While the second part is an invitation to connect with SalesWare support team if the vistor or the user has a specific enquiry.
+The screenshots below for large screens of both the first and the section parts of the home page.

 *Part One*